mitchelldmiller/quick-mail-wp-plugin/readme.txt

 = 3.2.2 =
 * Next public release.
 See [development releases](https://github.com/mitchelldmiller/quick-mail-wp-plugin/releases) for more info.
-* Option to send file contents with quick-mail WP CLI command.
+* Send URL or file contents with quick-mail WP CLI command.
 * Uses Mailgun credentials, if the plugin is active and set to use API.
 * Option to use Sendgrid credentials, if the plugin is active.
 * Organized plugin files into multiple directories.